Note

 - FinePrint

-- "...save money
+- can save money

-by reducing ink and paper usage
+by reducing ink and paper usage;

 - reduce file storage

-- skip graphics
+- skip graphics;

 - convert colored text

-to black
+to black;

 - print multiple pages

-onto a sheet
+onto a sheet;

 - print booklets (easier than

-with WordPerfect)
+with WordPerfect);

-- electronic letterhead
+- produce an electronic letterhead;

-- watermarks, headers,
+- add watermarks, headers,

 - save as JPEG, TIF,